sabir-aspose/words-docs-com/en/nodejs_via_dotnet/developer-guide/programming-with-documents/working-with-document/work-with-options-and-appearance-of-word-documents/_index.md

 The following code example shows how to ensure that a document is displayed at 50% when opened in Microsoft Word:

-{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Document-working_with_document_options_and_settings-SetViewOption.py" >}}
+{{< gist "aspose-words-gists" "5d2997d42c1f1fad79b18873f170855f" "set-view-option.cs" >}}

 {{% alert color="primary" %}}

-You can download the template file for this example from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET/blob/master/Examples/Data/Document.docx).
+You can download the template file for this example from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-Node.js-via-.NET/tree/main/Data/Document.docx).

 {{% /alert %}}